maddyhowell/BELA-TESS/README.md

 }
 ```

-## Developement
+## Development
-This code is still actively under-developement.
+This code is still actively under-development.
 If you have any suggestions, please contact Maddy Howell (Howell.753@osu.edu)